 Disputes also arise between neighbours over smoke from chimneys or incinerators, burning off in backyards, hot air from air conditioner exhausts, smells caused by animals and birds, chemical smells from factories and so on.
 Again it is best to try to solve such a dispute in a friendly manner, but if this does not help, a complaint can be made to the Environment Protection Authority, see Pollution and Waste.

-Burning off to reduce bush fire hazards is permitted so long as either the Fire and Emergency Services Act 2005 (SA) allows or the Environmental Protection Authority or local council has given written consent.
+Burning off to reduce bush fire hazards is permitted in metropolitan council areas so long as the Fire and Emergency Services Act 2005 (SA) allows it and it is carried out in accordance with a burning permit issued under the policy.

 Offensive smoke, smells or polluted air may constitute a nuisance and the neighbour can be sued.
 Even where it is not legally a nuisance, if it occurs as a result of a breach of the Act, or a breach of some condition under which planning approval has been given, it might still be possible to take legal action.

 Some air pollution may be caused in a manner that is provocative and could give rise to an Intervention Order [Intervention Orders (Prevention of Abuse) Act 2009 (SA) ss 6, 8].